Publications

 • 🏆 Best Paper: System Software & Security

-• Authors: V. Gabriel Moyano, Zain A. H. Hammadeh, Selma Saidi and Daniel Lüdtke
+• Authors: V. Gabriel Moyano, Zain A. H. Hammadeh, Selma Saidi, and Daniel Lüdtke

 • Published in: SAC ‘25: 40th ACM/SIGAPP Symposium on Applied Computing, [2025]